 My parents had purchased a used, silver ’87 Nova notchback in the summer of 1990 as our new “family car”.
 It had many more-than-average miles on it, but Applegate Chevrolet in Flint, Michigan gave us a good deal.
 Even having been a former commuter car with moderate wear, it was still a good bet being based on the bulletproof Corolla.
 This Nova met with wholehearted approval from Ted, our mechanic – a good, trustworthy guy who by that point had probably come to groan (and probably curse) as a knee-jerk reaction to every time he saw our red ’84 Ford Tempo GL pull into the driveway of Autotech in downtown Flint.
 I later inherited that Tempo as my official “first car”, so I soon came to witness Ted’s muted frustration, firsthand.

-When searching for a newer, more reliable family car to replace the Tempo, Mom and Dad had initially looked at a then-new, ’90 Cavalier wagon, and also a very lightly-used, final-year ’89 Dodge Aries sedan as candidates for the place in our driveway that our ’87 Nova ultimately won.
+When searching for a newer, more reliable family car to replace the Tempo, Mom and Dad had initially looked at a then-new, ’90 Cavalier wagon, and also a very lightly-used, final-year ’89 Plymouth Reliant sedan as candidates for the place in our driveway that our ’87 Nova ultimately won.
 My younger brother and I rejoiced when our parents returned with the “Silver Bullet” (a nickname bestowed on it with our tongues planted firmly in cheek) instead of either one of those other cars.
-The bench seats in the Aries, though they had been used as a(n evil) tool by the salesman at Chinonis Chrysler-Plymouth-Dodge to try to convince my mom that the Aries was a “full-size car!” (a line she almost bought), made the Dodge seem completely dorky and unacceptable to us kids who were then forecasting ourselves driving it in the future.
+The bench seats in the Reliant, though they had been used as a(n evil) tool by the salesman at Chinonis Chrysler-Plymouth-Dodge to try to convince my mom that the Reliant was a “full-size car!” (a line she almost bought), made the Plymouth seem completely dorky and unacceptable to us kids who were then forecasting ourselves driving it in the future.
 (I would go on to earn my Learner’s Permit later that summer.)

 When I had seen this example after work about five years ago, it stopped me dead in my tracks.
 Suddenly, a car at which I wouldn’t have looked twice ten years earlier was the most interesting car I had seen in months.
 The hatchback version had always seemed rarer than the conventional notchback, with the latter having been introduced as an ’86 model in June of ’85, and with the former following a few months later.
 My clue as to the likely model year lies in the front grille, with the ’87 and ’88 models having more pronounced, bright horizontal trim on the grille which the earlier cars lacked.
 All of these Novas (save for the DOHC Twin Cam notchback, which boasted 110-hp) were powered by Toyota’s 1.6L four-cylinder with 74 horses.
 This mill seemed adequate in our car, though I do remember having to routinely turn off the A/C on expressway entrance ramps.